tangobattle/tango/tango/src/game/raw_saves.md

 -   Start and end of the save are trimmed to region the game reads.
 -   Checksum is set to 0.
 -   The save is unmasked, and the mask is set to 0.
+-   Shift is set to 0 and the shifted segment is unshifted.

 The raw format means it's easy to edit the saves without having to rebuild and remask the save if changes are required.